quickapps/docs/en/developers/events-system.rst

 By default in CakePHP you must create an instance of your Event Listener class and then attach it to the
 `EventManager <http://book.cakephp.org/3.0/en/core-libraries/events.html#global-event-manager>`__,
-in order to make this easier QuickAppsCMS's will automatically load all events listeners classes within plugin's "Event" directory.
-That is, if you want your "Blog" plugin's listener classes to be automatically loaded you must place these classes as follow:
+in order to make this easier QuickAppsCMS’s will automatically load all events listeners classes within plugin’s "Event" directory.
+That is, if you want your "Blog" plugin’s listener classes to be automatically loaded you must place these classes as follow:

 ::

-    - Blog/
+    |- Blog/
-     |-- src/
+       |- src/
+          |- Controller/
-        |-- Event/
+          |- Event/
-           |-- Listener1Hook.php
+             |- Listener1Hook.php
-           |-- Listener2Hook.php
+             |- Listener2Hook.php
-           |-- Listener3Hook.php
+             |- Listener3Hook.php

 All three classes (Listener1Hook, Listener2Hook and Listener3Hook) will
 be automatically loaded and registered on the ``EventManager``.
 In order